Pascal's triangle: History

 The pattern of numbers that forms Pascal's triangle was known well before Pascal's time.

-The Persian mathematician Al-Karaji (953–1029) wrote a now-lost book which contained the first description of Pascal's triangle.
-In India, the Chandaḥśāstra by the Indian poet and mathematician Piṅgala (3rd or 2nd century BC) somewhat cryptically describes a method of arranging two types of syllables to form metres of various lengths and counting them; as interpreted and elaborated by Piṅgala's 10th-century commentator Halāyudha his "method of pyramidal expansion" (meru-prastāra) for counting metres is equivalent to Pascal's triangle.
-It was later repeated by Omar Khayyám (1048–1131), another Persian mathematician; thus the triangle is also referred to as Khayyam's triangle (مثلث خیام) in Iran.
+In India, the Chandaḥśāstra by the Ancient Indian poet and mathematician Piṅgala (3rd or 2nd century BC) describes a method of arranging two types of syllables to form metres of various lengths and counting them; as interpreted and elaborated by Pingala's 10th-century commentator Halāyudha his "method of pyramidal expansion" (meru-prastāra) for counting metres is equivalent to Pascal's triangle.
+The 6th-century Indian mathematician and astronomer Varāhamihira later described a recursive method for computing binomial coefficients that is mathematically equivalent to Pascal's triangle, although arranged in a different orientation.

+The Persian mathematician al-Karajī (953–1029), roughly contemporary with Halāyudha, wrote a now-lost book which contained an explicit description of Pascal's triangle.
+His work was preserved and repeated by the Persian polymath Omar Khayyám (1048–1131) in his Treatise on Demonstration of Problems of Algebra (c.
+1070).
+Khayyám's distinctive contribution was to apply the triangle's binomial coefficients to a general method for extracting nth roots, an application not found in the earlier Indian or Karajian sources.
+Owing to this innovation and Khayyám's broad influence on later Islamic mathematics, the triangle is known in Iran as Khayyam's triangle (مثلث خیام).
 Several theorems related to the triangle were known, including the binomial theorem.
-Khayyam used a method of finding nth roots based on the binomial expansion, and therefore on the binomial coefficients.

 Pascal's triangle was known in China during the 11th century through the work of the Chinese mathematician Jia Xian (1010–1070).
 During the 13th century, Yang Hui (1238–1298) defined the triangle, and it is known as Yang Hui's triangle (杨辉三角 (楊輝三角)) in China.

 In Europe, Pascal's triangle appeared for the first time in the Arithmetic of Jordanus de Nemore (13th century).

 The binomial coefficients were calculated by Gersonides during the early 14th century, using the multiplicative formula for them.
 Petrus Apianus (1495–1552) published the full triangle on the frontispiece of his book on business calculations in 1527.
 Michael Stifel published a portion of the triangle (from the second to the middle column in each row) in 1544, describing it as a table of figurate numbers.
 In Italy, Pascal's triangle is referred to as Tartaglia's triangle, named for the Italian algebraist Tartaglia (1500–1577), who published six rows of the triangle in 1556.
 Gerolamo Cardano also published the triangle as well as the additive and multiplicative rules for constructing it in 1570.

 Pascal's Traité du triangle arithmétique (Treatise on Arithmetical Triangle) was published posthumously in 1665.
 In this, Pascal collected several results then known about the triangle, and employed them to solve problems in probability theory.
 The triangle was later named for Pascal by Pierre Raymond de Montmort (1708) who called it table de M. Pascal pour les combinaisons (French: Mr. Pascal's table for combinations) and Abraham de Moivre (1730) who called it Triangulum Arithmeticum PASCALIANUM (Latin: Pascal's Arithmetic Triangle), which became the basis of the modern Western name.